Analysing end of year outcome data

 risk_band_acer) or cohort norms (risk_band_cohort)? - Teacher-facing outputs: Do we show a numeric η, only risk bands, or risk bands plus

-p20_calibrated? - Operational criterion: Is “below 20th percentile” the right working definition of “behind expected”?
-(This is currently a placeholder pending external validation.)
+p20_calibrated? - Operational criterion: Is “below 15th percentile” the right working definition of high risk, and is the 15th-35th percentile range the right review band?
+(This remains provisional pending external validation.)

-- Borderline policy: How should Moderate be framed—middle severity (10th-20th) or “needs review” (uncertainty zone)?
+- Borderline policy: How should Moderate be framed—as middle severity (15th-35th) or as a “needs review” band?

 - Governance for rating-only: Do we treat rating-only students as eligible for the same actions as PAT-confirmed students, or require follow-up assessment?